ryslavyvaclav/NativLauncher/README.md

    That means that certain websites wont work (Spotify, Tidal, and all those DRM Sites)
 2. Webcam does not work
 3. You tell me

+## If..
+you know better than me.. let me know or do a contribution!